beaconcrm/beacon-sample-frontend/README.md

 1. The message does not blank out after being sent
 2. Fields and buttons are not disabled during form submission
+3. Change the button to `Sending...` while sending a message
-3. There is nothing to indicate that the message was sent successfully (a success alert would be nice)
+4. There is nothing to indicate that the message was sent successfully (a success alert would be nice)
-4. Error messages are not surfaced to the user (tip: to simulate an error, just switch off the dev server with `ctrl + c`)
+5. Error messages are not surfaced to the user (__tip:__ to simulate an error, just switch off the dev server with `ctrl + c`)